huijing/slides/89-frontendconf-2020/README.md

 # Demystify Modern CSS Layouts with DevTools

-*For CSS Café.
+*For FrontendConf 2020.
 This is a sort-of transcript plus my notes for the talk.*

 ## Content-based sizing, letting the browser decide